ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 What kinds of scenarios can you sniff out based on the indicator behavior?
-- If **acq state** is stuck in idle, we are never detecting a valid CSI-2 packet
+- If **acq state** is stuck in idle, we are never detecting a valid CSI-2 packet.
 - If **stop timed out** is true, we did not receive the last packet in the expected amount of time.
 Increase the **Stop Timeout (s)** control on the front panel to see if the packet is late, or if there is a missing packet.
 - If any of the bad packet indicators are lit, we are not receiving valid CSI-2 packets.
 Check your camera and connection to the serial input channel.
 - If the acquisition has ended but **bytes written** is greater than **bytes read** then there is valid data getting stuck in the DRAM partition and something downstream is not ready to receive CSI-2 packets.